Skip to main content

 • pricing option name, if needed.

-Instead of standard pricing options, you work with a "Services in package" section.
+Instead of standard pricing options, you work with the "Services in package" section.

-• choose which services belong in the package;
+• select the services included in the package;

 • must add at least two services;